a-c-dev/ImageClassifier/README.md

-# AI Programming with Python Project
+# Intro to Machine Learning with PyTorch

-Project code for Udacity's AI Programming with Python Nanodegree program.
+Project code for Udacity's Intro to Machine Learning with PyTorch Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.